 Strangers Things reeled in anyone over 35 with its attention to period detail and tender nods to 80s movie tropes — a good-natured tribute rather than cynical pastiche.

-While we wait for the Stranger Things soundtrack to be released, here’s a shameless nostalgia trip through 80s TV synth themes – some classic (i.e. probably too obvious), some slightly niche and one that’s pretty terrifying.
+Posting this from under a nostalgia comfort blanket, here’s a shameless nostalgia trip through 80s TV synth themes – some classic (i.e. probably too obvious), some slightly niche and one that’s pretty terrifying.

 Miami Vice – Crockett’s Theme